codesinger/shu/doc/shu-manual.md

 We have found something at point *pos* that looks as though it might be a class name.
-If it is in a string or is preceded on the same line by "//" (also not in a string), then it is either in a string or is probably in a comment, so we want to ignore it.
+If it is in a string or is preceded on the same line by "//" (also not in a string), then it is either in a string or is probably in a comment, so we may want to ignore it.  *in-string* is true if a class name inside of a string is to be replaced.  *in-comment* is true if a class name inside of a comment is to be replaced.

 Return true if the class name should be ignored.